obscuritylabs/PythonFundamentals/04_python3_types/slides/04_04_python_data_structure.md

 ---
 # What Are Data Structures
-We will not be covering all types as the scope of this course is a intro to the CS / Python world.
+We will not be covering all types as the scope of this course is an intro to the CS / Python world.
 * Non-primitive types are part of the data structure family.
     * arrays
     * lists
     * files
 * Traditional computer science world requires a way to store data.
-* Data structures help programers store data for later use, pass data, store collections etc.
+* Data structures help programmers store data for later use, pass data, store collections, etc.
-* Critical to the design of how programers process data.
+* Critical to the design of how programmers process data.
 * Python provides many features that would be required to work with these structures.

 ---